 Types of Biological Filters

-1. Growbeds: In home aquaponics, the most common biofilter is the growbed.
-Filled with expanded clay or gravel, these growbeds provide ample surface area for bacteria to colonize while also supporting plant growth.
+In-home aquaponics, the most common biofilter is the grow bed.
+Filled with expanded clay or gravel, these grow beds provide ample surface area for bacteria to colonise and support plant growth.

 Check out this video to understand more about the importance of surface area for biological filtration in aquaponics:

-The benefit of a growbed filter, is it doubles as a veggie growing area as well, whereas other forms of biofilters don't.
+The benefit of a grow bed filter is that it doubles as a veggie growing area, whereas other forms of biofilters don't.

 These often consist of bioballs or other plastic objects with high surface areas.
 These materials won't break down over time and provide an ideal environment for bacteria.